Parents are scrambling after schools suddenly cancel class over staffing and burnout

 She says her staff got no summer break, since about a third of the district's students came for extended summer school.
 Now that they're back full time and in person, students have lots of work to do adjusting to classroom routines.
 COVID-19 protocols also take extra time.
 It's all piled on.

-Staff told her they were coming home and going directly to sleep, and spending entire weekends recuperating.
-"They were spent," Zachery- Ross says.
+Staff members told her they were coming home and going directly to sleep and spending entire weekends recuperating.
+"They were spent," Zachery-Ross says.

 The custodial staff has 800 hours of accumulated overtime, she explains, and still they can't keep up with the demand for cleaning and disinfection.